 b) In furtherance of the above objects, to promote the production of operatic and dramatic works having an educative value and also to do all such other lawful things as shall be conducive to the attainment of the said objects.

-Since 1971 our major theatrical productions have been staged at the delightfully refurbished Edwardian-built Palace Theatre in Redditch.
-In more recent years we have tended towards the Broadway or West End type of musical comedy, although the occasional foray into operetta is not unknown.
+Since 1971 our annual productions have been staged at the delightfully refurbished Edwardian-built Palace Theatre in Redditch.
+The Society began by performing operettas and similar musicals, but these days we tend to stage Broadway or West End type musical comedies or popular blockbusters.

-Each year we stage a major Autumn production at the theatre, usually in the second or third week of November.
+Each Autumn we stage our major production at the theatre, usually in the second or third week of November.

-The budget for our shows rose steadily over the years, hitting £30,000 in 2010 – not an inconsiderable amount, especially when the maximum audience for a six-performance run is just over 2,400 people.
+The budget for our shows has risen steadily over the years, exceeding £38,000 in 2019 – not an inconsiderable amount, especially when the maximum audience for a six-performance run is just over 2,400 people.
 Nevertheless, we always aim for the highest possible standards in terms of acting, scenery, costumes and music.
-In particular, we never compromise on our orchestras – bringing together professional musicians to play for us under the direction of our Musical Directors.

 The Society is lucky to have many talented performers of all ages.
 Indeed, most roles in a show, especially the female parts, could be cast many times over.
-We are also known for the quality of our chorus, which often numbers thirty or more for a show.
 We are also blessed with a number of talented younger performers – something we are particularly keen to encourage.

 You can read more about the Palace Theatre on their website